onepointconsulting/audio-transcriber/audio/lesson1/108_detached_observer_92311b10b0.mp3.md

 ## Transcription:

 In practicing the stage of the detached observer, the first step is to allow the body to relax.

 I'll guide you to take three deep breaths, and as you exhale each time, exhale fully and completely.
 So take your first deep breath, hold for a little, and then slowly breathe out.
 As you do, relax your shoulders, letting them drop completely, and breathing normally again now.

 A second deep breath.
 Hold.
-And now release all the breath.
-And as you do, relax the muscles around your jaw, letting go absolutely and completely.
+And now release all the breath, and as you do, relax the muscles around your jaw, letting go absolutely and completely.
 And return to normal breathing.

 And now a final deep breath, holding, releasing, and relaxing all the muscles around your eyes, and return to normal breathing.